tlsshh/academic-kickstart/content/authors/admin/_index.md

   - Student
 ---

-I'm a pre-final year M.S. student in College of Computer Science and Technology at Zhejiang University, advised by Prof. Guofeng Zhang.
-My research interests lie in computer vision and deep learning, particularly in scene understanding, such as intrinsic image decomposition, depth/normal estimation and 3D plane reconstruction.
+I'm a pre-final year M.S. student in the College of Computer Science and Technology at Zhejiang University, advised by Prof. Guofeng Zhang.
+My research interests lie in computer vision and deep learning, particularly in scene understanding, such as intrinsic image decomposition, depth/normal estimation, and 3D plane reconstruction.